- Human behavior as expressed through the production and distribution of goods, services, and limited resources

 - EC 202 Introductory Microeconomics

-It is the student’s responsibility to verify that all degree requirements for graduation are fulfilled.
+It is the student’s responsibility to see that all degree requirements for graduation are fulfilled.

 Dr. William Van Lear - Professor of Economics